Faerie (DC Comics): Brownies

 Brownies appear as small, leather-skinned humans and enjoy helping out with domestic chores around the home.
 They were particularly abused during the reign of King Magnus, whose prejudice towards them led to them being treated as little more than domestic slaves.

 Flitlings

 Flitlings are small, winged faeries who otherwise appear to be human, similar in appearance to the Cottingley Fairies.
 Flitlings are generally meek and unassuming, happy to flatter and fawn over the Seelie Court: Queen Titania has a small group of Flitling followers, and reacts jealously to anything that takes their attentions away from her.
-However, these roles may be social rather than innate, as Flitlings have also shown great courage and strength: it was the Flitling Yarrow who stopped the riots following the "Burning Girl" attacks, and also ended the Faerie tithe to Hell, whilst the Flitling Briar Rose also led her race in rebellion against the condescension of the Seelie Court.
+These roles, however, may be social rather than innate, as Flitlings have also shown great courage and strength: it was the Flitling Yarrow who stopped the riots following the "Burning Girl" attacks, and also ended the Faerie tithe to Hell, whilst the Flitling Briar Rose also led her race in rebellion against the condescension of the Seelie Court.